 Reaction & Thoughts:

-Burton is clearly miscasted (it doesn’t help that the color of his wig keeps changing from scene to scene).
+Richard Burton is clearly miscasted (it doesn’t help that the color of his wig keeps changing from scene to scene).
 He has the charisma, the voice, and yet he looks wrong somehow.
 Maybe it’s just me, but I swear he looks uncomfortable wearing togas and sandals.
 I got the same impression during The Robe (1953) and Cleopatra (1963), so perhaps he needed to stay away from these types of films.

 Conclusions & Final Thoughts:

-Alexander The Great in not as good as other epics from the same time period (Ben-Hur, Spartacus, etc.), but I appreciated the fact that it tried to do something different.
+Alexander The Great is not as good as other epics from the same time period (Ben-Hur, Spartacus, etc.), but I appreciated the fact that it tried to do something different.
 It’s worth a look.
 Shot by Oscar-winning cameraman Robert Krasker (Carol Reed’s The Third Man).
 Remade in 2004.
 Color, 140 minutes, Not Rated.